Open-STEM/XRPUsersGuide/course/motors.rst

 The motor attempts to maintain a certain speed in rotations per minute.
 It reads from the encoder to determine the current speed, and adjusts based on a closed-loop controller, which by default is a PID controller.
-When run in free spin, the maximum speed in rpm is approximately [SPEED], but it will be lower under load.
 Similarly to set_effort(), the sign of the speed determines the direction of the motor.

 The example programs below set a speed of 60 rpm for the left motor: